 The Making of the San Francisco Edition

 The MAD Salon can be infectious, but never commercial.
-It has the potential to spread in organic ways, as is evident in the genesis of it's San Francisco (SF) avatar.
+It has the potential to spread in organic ways, as was evident in the genesis of the San Francisco (SF) edition.

-The SF edition of the MAD Salon is curated by IDEO designers, friends and (at one point) roommates - Priti Rao and Annette Diefenthaler.
-The duo launched the SF edition in 2014 and hosted a series of editions at their lovely home in the historic Alamo Park neighbourhood for a couple of years starting 2014.
+The SF edition of the MAD Salon was curated by IDEO designers, friends and (at one point) roommates - Priti Rao and Annette Diefenthaler.
+The duo hosted a series of editions at their lovely home in the historic Alamo Park neighbourhood for a couple of years starting 2014.

 As for Annette, here’s what she had to say: